 In a multi-agent system, a given agent exclusively owns the performance of a set of domains.
-Agents, other than the platform agent, are not allowed to directly change the performance of domains they do not own.
+Agents are not allowed to directly change the performance of domains they do not own.
 However, an agent can request the platform to set limits on the performance of a domain it does not own.
-Agents are also allowed to read performance data, or register for notifications issued on performance changes.
+Agents are also allowed to read performance data or register for notifications issued on performance changes.
 The platform is responsible for resolution of limits when multiple agents send simultaneous request limits changes on the same power domain.